gettingstarted123/spring-tx-mgmt/README.md

 Then to use the schema use the below command:
 USE tx_mgmt;

-Then create a database user with below command: create user 'tx_user'@'localhost'  identified by 'tx_user';
+Then create a database user and password with below command: create user 'tx_user'@'localhost'  identified by 'tx_user';

 Finally grant the created user with privieleges to the schema :